Things Go Better with RJ and AL

 Things Go Better with RJ and AL is the second studio album by American hip hop duo Soul Position.
-It was released on Rhymesayers Entertainment on April 4, 2006.
-It peaked at number 45 on the Billboard Independent Albums chart.
+It was released on April 4, 2006 via Rhymesayers Entertainment.
+In the United States, the album debuted at number 45 on the Billboard Independent Albums chart.

 Critical reception

-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 64% based on 7 reviews, indicating "generally favorable reviews".
+Things Go Better with RJ and AL was met with generally favourable reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 64 based on seven reviews.